Avik9/Dynamic-Memory-Allocator/README.md

 in the usual way, except that, owing to the use of the sentinel, there are no edge cases for inserting or removing at the beginning or the end of the list.
-If you need a further introduction to this data structure, you can readily find information on it by googling ("circular doubly linked lists with sentinel").
+If one needs a further introduction to this data structure, one can readily find information on it by googling ("circular doubly linked lists with sentinel").

 > :scream:  The `sf_free_list_heads` array has been used for the heads
 > of the free lists and maintained these lists as circular,
 > doubly linked lists.
 > The helper functions discussed later, as well as the unit tests,
-> will assume that has been done when accessing your free lists.
+> will assume that has been done when accessing the free lists.

 ## Overall Structure of the Heap: Prologue and Epilogue